The Consequences of Gum Disease – Rowley, MA

 General Consequences of Periodontal Infection

-- Lowered ability to feel and taste foods
+- Muted ability to taste your food

 Medical Consequences of Periodontal Infection